-A valid edge on an enabled port pin will set PTxIF in PTxSC.
+A valid rising or falling edge on an enabled port pin will set PTxIF in PTxSC.
 If PTxIE in PTxSC is set, an interrupt request will be presented to the CPU.
 Clearing of PTxIF is accomplished by writing a 1 to PTxACK in PTxSC.